azura-client/Azura-IRC/README.md

 The Netty rewrite is based on [netty-chat](https://github.com/marcosQuesada/netty-chat).

 ## Note
-Please note that you have to add your own Auth-System with an integrated Permission-System to actually and safely use the IRC.
+Please note that you have to add your own Auth-System with an integrated Permission-System to actually and safely use the IRC.<br/>
 And please credit us if you use this code in any way.